 Metasploit Community / Pro Web Interface

-Metasploit Community and Pro editions offer a web-based interface that comes with additional features, such as vulnerability management and automated exploitation.
+Metasploit Community and Pro editions offer a web-based interface with additional features like vulnerability management and automated exploitation.
 These editions are aimed at enterprises and require a license to access their full capabilities.

 Metasploit Modules